aglavic/genx/docs/doc/_sources/tutorials/gui.rst.txt

      Both of these plots can be used to estimate error bars on the fitted parameters.
 The plots are made by right clicking on the row number in the grid and choose either :menuselection:`Scan FOM` or :menuselection:`Project FOM`.

+For any of the graphs the user can use the ``Zoom`` button and context menu to switch to a mode that allows zooming into a rectangle with the mouse.
+You can also change the plot range interactively by scrolling with the mouse wheel.
+This will change the upper y-limit of the graph.
+By pressing ``Shift`` you can change the lower limit, ``Ctrl`` changes to fine control and ``Alt`` changes to control the x-axis limits, instead.

 Model/Fit notebook
 ------------------